texttheater/produce/README.md

 Producefile.

 Note that the Python expression is given as an expansion.
-At this point we should explain three fine points:
+At this point we should explain a few fine points:

 1. Whenever we used expansions so far, the variable names inside were actually Python expressions, albeit of a simple kind: single variable names.
 But as